 Learn how to use avalanche safety equipment

 Go ski touring

 A UIAGM mountain guide from the Alpine Centre

 If you are skiing off piste with an instructor:

 • Make sure you ask for an instructor with the kantonal permission to teach off piste.

 • You should be able to confidently ski all grades of prepared pistes before heading into the variable snow.

-• Every member of the group should be equipped with an avalanche transceiver, shovel and probe.
+• Every member of the group should be equipped with an avalanche transceiver.
 Your instructor can show you how these work at the start of the day.

 • It is your responsibility to ensure you have medical insurance that covers you while skiing off piste.